jessegoodier/kge/README.md

 - View events for all pods in a namespace
 - View events for a specific pod
+- View only non-normal events (warnings and errors)
 - Interactive pod selection
 - Shell completion support
 - Automatic namespace detection